yuniersoad/dota2notify/README.md

 - Send notifications through Telegram
 - Store users and their followed players in Azure Cosmos DB
 - Track the last match ID for each followed player
+- Automatically check for new matches at configurable intervals
+- Send notifications when followed players play new matches

 ## Requirements